 Congratulations!
 You must be so excited about bringing your newly adopted cat or kitten!
 I imagine that’s why you’re here, reading this blog article about the 1st day with your new cat (or kitten).
 Maybe you adopted one already from a shelter, and are just waiting for him (or her!) to get fixed so you can go pick him up and bring him home.
-Or maybe you’re getting ready to adopt, and what to know what to expect on day one with a new cat or kitten in your home.
+Or maybe you’re getting ready to adopt, and want to know what to expect on day one with a new cat or kitten in your home.
 As a cat and kitten rescue foster volunteer, and an adoptions counselor at a shelter for a decade, I’ve had a lot of both first- and second-hand experience with what it can be like on your new cat’s first day home.
 Here’s what to expect and how to prepare, so you can be ready to make the first day the best it can be, and get the rest of your life together off to a good start!

 Speaking of getting off to a good start, here’s what you can do to prepare for your new cat or kitten’s 1st day: